 In some cases, it might also be relevant to look at contributions, conduct and compensation.
 Your case is unique.
 Each case turns on its own facts.

 There is also a duty to be reasonable and to try and settle the case wherever possible.
 There can be financial penalties for failing to do so, such as costs.

-In most cases the courts no longer have power to make orders for child maintenance.
+In most cases, the courts no longer have the power to make orders for child maintenance.
 An application to the Child Maintenance Service (CMS) has to be made for child maintenance to be assessed if not agreed.
-Please refer to: https://www.gov.uk/calculate-your-child-maintenance
+Please refer to https://www.gov.uk/calculate-your-child-maintenance

 The court can make a child maintenance order in exceptional circumstances which includes: maintenance for a step-child, additional support/expenses for a child under disability, expenses for education/training or maintenance for a child or carer who is outside the UK

 If your spouse has disposed of assets with a view to frustrating your claims for a financial settlement or they are about to do so, then it is important that you contact us immediately and that you know that the court has wide powers to deal with such situations.

 The court can restrain someone from carrying out a transaction or from transferring assets out of the country.
 In addition, the court can cancel certain transactions which have already been carried out where they were completed with the intention of defeating a claim for a financial settlement arising from a marriage.